Our Story

 Allison was the first woman to become a SAICE president in 2000.
 She published a report "Numbers & Needs" in 2005.

-She told me that the training need iin South Afirica much greater and should expand my training.
+She told me that the training need iin South Africa much greater and should expand my training.

 02